alireza13742010/H1N1-versus-COVID-19-classification/README.md

 # H1N1-versus-COVID-19-classification
 This repository is an implementation over the OPI model to discriminate between COVID-19 and H1N1 subjects.
 # Introduction
- COVID-19 and swine-origin influenza A (H1N1) are both pandemics that sparked significant concern world wide.
+<p align="justify"> COVID-19 and swine-origin influenza A (H1N1) are both pandemics that sparked significant concern world
+wide.
 Since these two diseases have common symptoms, a fast COVID-19 versus H1N1 screening helps better manage patients at healthcare facilities.
 We present a novel deep model, called Optimized Parallel Inception, for fast screening of COVID-19 and H1N1 patients.
 We also present a Semi-supervised Generative Adversarial